Bhavya241002/Statistics/README.md

-# Statistics Project on Bank Data
+# Project on Bank Data using Statistical tools